 - The abundance of each measured RNA transcript in the various cells and tissues, the presence or absence of a polyA-tail (for some genes, it appears that this can vary from cell type to cell type), and whether it is linear, or circular were all determined by trying to combine and comparing the results of the various sequencing methods.

-- Additionally, the consortium looked at and discovered crucial hints for figuring out how some of the ncRNAs function.
+- Additionally, the consortium discovered crucial hints for figuring out how some ncRNAs function.

 So, to better understand disease processes and find novel genes that could be used as therapeutic targets or biomarkers, it is crucial to have a greater grasp of the complexity of the transcriptome.